jasonlong/benfords-law/README.md

 		"spain": "Population of Spanish cities"
 	}

+### Create a dataset JSON file

-2. Create a new .json file in `/js/datasets/` that matches the key used in step 1.
+Add your new file in the `/js/datasets/` directory with a name that matches the key used in step 1.
 The format looks like this:

 	{
 		"values": {